obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 Obsidian Sync supports every platform that Obsidian can run on.
 Currently that means Windows, macOS, Linux, Android and iOS.

+### How much storage do I have?

+You have 50 GB of account storage to use for your remote vaults.
+This storage limit includes [[Version history|version history]].

 ### How many remote vaults can I have?

-Each account with Obsidian Sync can have up to 5 remote vaults.
+Each account with Obsidian Sync can have up to 10 remote vaults.

 ### How large can each remote vault be?

-At the moment, each remote vault can have up to 10 GB of data, including [[Version history|version history]].
+You can allocate your storage any way you want across all your vaults.

 ### How large can each file be?

-At the moment, each file can be up to 100 MB.
+At the moment, each file can be up to 200 MB.

 ### Is my data being synced in the background?